 Make sure that your developer informs you in case there are modules that need to be installed on your website or webshop to extend its functionalities.
 As much as possible, it’s better if the module is purchased by you (in your name) from a third-party vendor than if you use a proprietary module from your current developer.
 In case your developer has to build a custom module not available as a commercial version you can license, make sure that you retain ownership of that module even when you switch suppliers.

-Note that when IT companies build software, websites, or webshops, they often reuse the same set of modules or libraries to save time.
-You cannot expect to get full ownership of these modules or libraries because the IT company would then have to redevelop these components again from scratch each time they do a new project.
+Note that when software development companies build software, websites, or webshops, they often reuse the same set of modules or libraries to save time.
+You cannot expect to get full ownership of these modules or libraries because the software developer would then have to redevelop these components again from scratch each time they do a new project.

 Instead, make sure that you have the right: